MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     C:\agents
     ```

-1. Unpack the agent zip file into the directory you created.
+1. Use Windows File Explorer to unpack the downloaded agent zip file into the agents directory that you just created.

+1. Wait for the file extraction process to complete, and then close File Explorer.

 1. Open PowerShell as an Administrator, navigate to the agents directory, and then enter the following PowerShell command: